skeeto/emacs-bencode/README.md

 ;; => "7:na\xefvety"  (using ISO 8859-1)
 ```

-String encoding depends on the character encoding, which may even
+String encoding depends on the character encoding, and may even affect
-affect dictionary key ordering.
+dictionary key ordering.

 [bencode]: https://en.wikipedia.org/wiki/Bencode